 Andy Bergholtz is a 20-year veteran of the toy and collectible industry, designing and sculpting characters for Marvel Comics, Disney, Lucasfilm, Warner Bros. and many others.
 Bergholtz transitioned to special make-up effects in 2015 co-sculpting the Demogorgon for Netflix's Stranger Things

-and is currently an in-house sculptor at KNB EFX working on productions such as The Orville
+and is currently an in-house sculptor at KNB EFX Group working on productions such as The Orville

 and The Walking Dead

-Andy Schoenberg was born in Casper Wyoming and raised on the edge of the Great Plains of Montana where he taught himself the art of make-up with the desire to be make-up artist.
+Andy Schoenberg was born in Casper, Wyo. and raised on the edge of the Great Plains of Montana where he taught himself the art of make-up with the desire to be a make-up artist.
 He moved to Los Angeles 31 years ago and has enjoyed a successful career contributing to films such as Edward Scissorhands

 , Terminator 2